frtibots/frtibgov-ots/_pages/reading-room/Regulations/index.md

 ## Regulations

-The FRTIB issues regulations implementing the Federal Employees Retirement Systems Act.
+The FRTIB issues regulations implementing the Federal Employees' Retirement System Act.
 The regulations cover both the FRTIB and the TSP.

 **Rules Governing the FRTIB**